Level 2 EV charger installation project by Kais Pro Repairs in Loganville Georgia

 Hardwired vs Plug In EV Charger: Which Setup Is Better?

-If you are planning a new charger installation, visit our EV charger installation page to see how Kais Pro Repairs helps homeowners choose the correct Level 2 setup.
+If you are planning a new charger installation, visit our EV charger installation page to see how Kais Pro Repairs helps homeowners choose the correct Level 2 charging setup.

 Hardwired vs Plug In EV Charger: The Real Comparison

-| Category | Hardwired EV Charger | Plug In EV Charger |
+Category Hardwired EV Charger Plug In EV Charger

-| Charging Speed | Often allows higher output, especially when the charger supports a larger circuit such as 60 amps. | Usually limited by the outlet and circuit size, commonly a 50 amp circuit with lower usable charging output. |
+Charging Speed Often allows higher output when the charger and panel can support a larger circuit.
+Usually limited by the outlet and circuit size, commonly a 50 amp circuit with lower usable output.

-| Flexibility | More permanent.
-Removing or relocating it usually requires electrical work. | Can be unplugged and removed more easily if the homeowner moves or changes chargers. |
+Flexibility More permanent.
+Removing or relocating it usually requires electrical work.
+Can be unplugged and removed more easily if the homeowner moves or changes chargers.

-| Connection Points | Fewer connection points because there is no receptacle and plug connection. | More connection points because the circuit includes the receptacle and plug. |
+Connection Points Fewer connection points because there is no receptacle and plug connection.
+More connection points because the circuit includes the receptacle, plug, and charger cord.

-| Appearance | Usually cleaner because the wiring goes directly into the charger. | May show the outlet, plug, and cord depending on the layout. |
+Appearance Usually cleaner because the wiring enters the charger directly.
+May show the outlet, plug, and cord depending on the garage layout.

-| Safety Concerns | Still requires proper breaker sizing, wire sizing, torque, and load calculation. | Requires those same checks, plus proper receptacle quality and termination because EV charging is a long-duration load. |
+Safety Concerns Requires proper breaker sizing, wire sizing, torque, charger settings, and load calculation.
+Requires the same checks, plus a high-quality receptacle rated for long charging sessions.

 Pros And Cons Of A Hardwired EV Charger